artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 # Development

 ### Live Reload

+This is a common feature in JavaScript tooling.
+If you press save in a source file then some action is taken.
+Live Reloading tends to be a more blunt action, for example reloading the current view from scratch, or running all of the tests related to the file.

 ### Hot-Reloading

+Hot Reloading is more rare, because it's significantly harder.
+Hot Reloading for React projects is injecting new functions into the running application, and keeping it in the same state.

+For example if you had a filled-in form on your screen, you could make styling changes inside your source file and the text inside the form would not change.
+Hot reloading is amazing.

 ### Haste Map

+Part of what makes React Native support Hot Reloading, and allows [Jest](#jest) to understand changes for testing is by using a Haste Map.
+A Haste Map is a dependency resolver for JavaScript, looking through every function to know how it connects to every other function within the JavaScript project.

+With the dependencies mapped, it becomes possible to know what functions would need replacing or testing when you press save after writing some changes.
+This is why it takes a bit of time to start up a React Native project.

+The public API is deprecated, you shouldn't use it ni your projects, but the [old README is still around][haste].

 # Testing

 ### Jest

+Facebook have their own test runner called Jest.
+It builds on [Jasmine][jasmine], and offers a few features that kick ass for me:

+* Re-runs failing tests first
+* Assumes all tests unrelated to changes are green and doesn't run them
+* Watch mode that works reliably

+I miss these features when I'm not in a Jest project.

+### Jest Snapshots

+Jest also has a feature called Jest Snapshots, this allows you to take "snapshots" of JavaScript objects, and then verify they are they are the same as they were last time.
+In iOS we [used visual snapshot][snapshots] testing a lot.

 ### VSCode-Jest

+I created a project to auto-run Jest inside projects that use it as a test runner when using Visual Studio Code: [vscode-jest][vscode-jest].
+I've wrote about our usage of VS Code [on this blog series][using-code] also.

 # JS

-I'm always told that JavaScript was created in 10 days, which is a cute anecdote, but JavaScript has evolved for the next 20 years (TODO: how long?).
+I'm always told that JavaScript was created in 10 days, which is a cute anecdote, but JavaScript has evolved for the next 21 years.
 The JavaScript you wrote 10 years ago would still run, however modern JavaScript is an amazing and expressive programming language once you start using modern features.

 Sometimes these features aren't available in [node](#node), or your browser's JavaScript engine, you can work around this by using a transpiler, which takes your source code and backports the features you are using to an older version of JavaScript.